kwame-mintah/notes-md/brainstorm-ideas/02-customer-support-assistance-ai-project.md

 In this example, the customer has called for help with their account.
 However, the customer support employee is unable to help with their request as they are unaware of the process and need to have the call transferred.
 In this instance, the call is transferred successfully to someone who is able to assist the customer.
 Note, that the customer had to repeat the same information again to the person they were transferred to.

-Luckily, there was someone ready to take the customers call after being transferred.
-However, if there is no available people to assist, they would be placed on hold for a long time or potentially have to have someone call them back when they are free to assist.
+Fortunately, there was someone ready to take the customers call after being transferred.
+However, if there is no one available to assist, they would be placed on hold for a long time or potentially have to have someone call them back when they are free to assist.

 ## Proposed solution